 Towards the bottom of the menu, under “Anchor Points, Handle, and Bounding Box Display” is size adjustment options; starting from Default to Max.
 Select a size that’s comfortable for your setup.

 When anchor points and handles are set to a larger size, it adds better control to creating and simplifying paths, working with the pen tool, and adjusting your objects.

 Astropad’s touch gestures, panning and zoom, are supported in Illustrator.
 Using two fingers, pinch to zoom, and place together to pan on your iPad.
 This way, you won’t need to keep the scrollbars in view when you set up your ideal workspace.

 How to set pressure sensitivity for strokes

 The iPad is unable to be recognized as a drawing tablet in Illustrator.
 Pen pressure in Illustrator does not enable pressure options unless a Wacom driver is present.

 A Wacom tablet is not needed to install the driver.
 We’re currently looking into a workaround for this.

 The latest Wacom driver will need to be installed, like an Intuos Pro driver; you can get from here:

-Also adjust desired variations to the stroke.
+Also in the same menu, adjust desired variations to the stroke.

 Drawing seems slow in Illustrator CC?